merge-api/merge-accounting-csharp-net/docs/JournalEntriesApi.md

             var apiInstance = new JournalEntriesApi(config);
             var xAccountToken = xAccountToken_example;  // string | Token identifying the end user.
-            var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects created after this datetime. (optional) var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects created before this datetime. (optional) var cursor = cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw;  // string | The pagination cursor value. (optional)
+            var companyId = companyId_example;  // string | If provided, will only return journal entries for this company. (optional) var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects created after this datetime. (optional) var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects created before this datetime. (optional) var cursor = cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw;  // string | The pagination cursor value. (optional)